Skip to main content

 April 8 (ceasefire): The US-Iran ceasefire agreement is announced, triggering the sharpest single-day oil selloff since the COVID crash of April 2020.
 Brent plunges roughly 13% from above $110 to below $96 as the geopolitical risk premium that had sustained prices above $100 since mid-March rapidly unwinds.
 WTI drops to $97.56.
 The Strait of Hormuz is expected to begin reopening under the ceasefire terms.
 The Dow surges over 1,300 points in response.
 Markets shift focus from supply disruption to the pace of physical market normalization.

-April 9 (today): Oil stabilizes near ceasefire levels.
-Brent at $95.71, WTI at $97.56.
-Markets digest the ceasefire terms and await confirmation of Hormuz reopening timeline.
-The OPEC+ May 3 meeting becomes the next major catalyst as the group must decide whether to accelerate production increases now that the crisis premium has evaporated.
+April 9: Oil stabilizes near ceasefire levels.
+Brent $95.71, WTI $97.56.
+Markets digest ceasefire terms and await Hormuz reopening.
+The OPEC+ May 3 meeting becomes the next major catalyst.

 Oil vs Other Assets in 2026

 Crude oil has been the standout commodity performer of 2026, driven by supply constraints and geopolitics rather than demand strength.
 Brent is up approximately 43% from one month ago and over 62% year-over-year.
-By comparison, gold trades near $4,715 per ounce, up roughly 6-7% year-to-date, while the S&P 500 is down roughly 4% YTD near 6,583 as energy costs weigh on corporate margins.
+By comparison, gold trades near $4,899 per ounce, up more than 2% today on flight-to-quality flows even as oil crashes, while the S&P 500 is recovering ground as the energy-cost headwind rapidly eases.
 The energy sector has been the lone bright spot in equities: the Energy Select Sector SPDR ETF (XLE) is up 26-33% year-to-date, with Exxon Mobil and Chevron leading the charge as elevated crude prices flow directly to producer earnings.

 The oil-gold correlation has strengthened during the conflict, both are benefiting from geopolitical uncertainty, but oil carries more upside risk because supply disruption has no equivalent in precious metals.
 For investors looking to position around the energy crisis, see our best oil and energy stocks to buy in 2026 and our deep dive into the three scenarios if oil hits $150.
 Bitcoin, often touted as an inflation hedge, has been mixed, showing far more volatility during crisis spikes than either oil or gold.
 Natural gas has also spiked, with European TTF futures up 34% since March 1 as markets worry about LNG supply routes through the Gulf.
 U.S. natural gas (Henry Hub) has been relatively insulated at approximately $2.87/MMBtu, according to the EIA.